nathan-anderson-GM5Yn5XRVqA-unsplash.jpg

 Body image influences

-comments from peers, information to support specifically male or female body image concerns and a section for young people which was developed in collaboration with the Bodywhys Youth Panel.
+Consider the negative influences on body image in your life and how you can reduce their impact.
+You will find specific information on this website to help you to challenge media and social media pressure, advice on dealing with negative comments from peers, information to support specifically male or female body image concerns and a section for young people which was developed in collaboration with the Bodywhys Youth Panel.
 See the dropdown menu at the top of the page to select the areas which are most relevant to you.

 Turn your focus away from body image

-Body image concerns can skew our perception, leading us to emphasise the importance of appearance.
-Make a conscious effort to change this and to shift your focus away from body image.
+Body image concerns can make us feel like appearance is more important than it actually is.
+Make a conscious effort to change this and to shift your focus away from appearance and looks.
 Try to stop judging body shapes or making appearance comments and shift your focus instead to personality traits, abilities or achievements.
-Remind yourself of the
+Remind yourself of the qualities you admire in friends and family that make them enjoyable to be around.
+Consider your own strengths, achievements or skills and remind yourself that your worth is not determined by your appearance.

 josh-appel-0nkFvdcM-X4-unsplash.jpg